Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 I've only tested this library on Angular 11, I will be working on compatibility at some point, but for now I'd probably only install it if Ivy is enabled in your project, just to be safe.

+## UPDATES:

+I realised that the text fields weren't actually binding to an abstract/formControl when declaring it `[formControlName]="'SomeControlName'"`.
+I don't even know how I didn't spot this. re-built standard-input so it supports text areas and inputs but still binds to a form control

 ## Why does this package exist?

 I think Microsoft's Fluent Design is a very nice UI design pattern.
 It's clean, it's simple and I haven't found a decent NGX package out there for this (not that I've looked).